mrubyc/mrubyc-test/README.md

 ## TODO (possibly)

-- Better solution of coexistence of CRuby and mruby.
-May be a kind of wrapper tool or rbenv plugin?
 - Assertion against arguments of mock
 - Other assertions like LT(<), GTE(>=), include?, ...etc.
 - bla bla bla